rackerlabs/genestack/docs/prometheus-rabbitmq-exporter.md

 kubectl kustomize --enable-helm . | kubectl create -n openstack -f -
 ```

-If the installation is succesful, you should see the exporter pod in openstack namespace.
+If the installation is successful, you should see the exporter pod in openstack namespace.